Today’s guest post is by Pastor Dan McEvoy from North Bay Christ the King Community Church, in Blaine, Washington.

 As the course takes you through cities and other locations around the Sea of Galilee, you’ll learn where Jesus and his disciples walked and lived, including Capernaum, the headquarters of Jesus’ Galilean ministry.
 Discover how the Qumran Dead Sea Scrolls reveal how deeply rooted in the Old Testament the early Christian movement was, and hear how these texts have been preserved for future generations.
 Explore burial practices and evidence of crucifixion in the first century in Jerusalem.

-Preorder Dr. Craig Evans’ Mobile Ed course, Archaeology in Action: Jesus and Archaeology.
+Pick up Dr. Craig Evans’ Mobile Ed course, Archaeology in Action: Jesus and Archaeology.